 Our realistic commission fee is taken from the rents received and we do not charge any upfront set up fees before the property is let.

-We also have Professional Indemnity Insurance and separate Client Money Protection, which is now a legal requirement.
+We also have Professional Indemnity Insurance, separate Client Money Protection, and are members of the Property Redress Scheme, which are now a legal requirements.

 The process of letting a property can be complex and time consuming and it is so important to get it right from the start.
 There are so many legal requirements starting with an EPC which is needed in order to start the marketing process, right through to the gas and electrical certificates required in order to protect both your interests and also the safety of the tenant.
 Our experienced and accredited staff are fully trained in all aspects of lettings and boast a wealth of local knowledge and can help and advise you through this process.